 You only need a few basic ingredients to make great bulgur wheat, but a few thoughtful choices can take it to the next level.

-Boiling water or broth: Water keeps things neutral, but I often use vegetable or chicken stock to infuse the grains with more flavor.
+Boiling Water or Broth: Water keeps things neutral, but I often use vegetable or chicken stock to infuse the grains with more flavor.
 The broth gets absorbed right into the grain, so use a broth that you’d want to sip.

 Flat-Leaf Parsley (optional): I love adding chopped parsley for color and brightness, primarily when serving the bulgur as a salad base.